 Over time, this could morph the jumper cuff permanently, and will mostly always result in an unflattering gap around the cuffs.
 The fix for this is just to wear button cuff shirts with your sweaters.

-So, now you know 18 jumper and shit combinations, and how to make your own – you’re now fully equipped for the cooler months.
+So, now you know 18 jumper and shirt combinations, and how to make your own – you’re now fully equipped for the cooler months.
 As a quick summary, remember:

 - You can’t go wrong with a navy sweater, or a white shirt.